 In this series on Neo4j and financial services, we’ll be looking at how today’s finance enterprises are effectively solving emerging challenges in the industry.
 In previous weeks, we’ve taken a closer look at financial asset graphs, data lineage, metadata management, fraud detection, anti-money laundering (AML) and network and IT infrastructure monitoring.

-This week, we’ll take a closer look at identity and access management.
+This week, we’ll take a closer look at identify and access management.

 Graph Technology for Identity & Access Management